Loeb to Newsmax: UFO Releases May Come in Waves

 Astrophysicist Avi Loeb said President Donald Trump's pledge to release government information on unidentified flying objects will likely occur in phases, beginning with the publication of additional video evidence, while raising the possibility of major scientific and national security implications.

-Speaking on Newsmax TV’s “Saturday Agenda,” Loeb said, "there probably will be several waves of release," with "the first one" likely to involve "videos, video files."
+Speaking on Newsmax's "Saturday Agenda," Loeb said, "there probably will be several waves of release," with "the first one" likely to involve "videos, video files."

 He noted that previous footage made public has often been "blurry" and "not very informative," adding, "my hope is that we will see something more consequential, interesting, intriguing."